+In this regard the position that really drops out of the mix is conservatism, at least in its classical sense of trying to maintain the current state of affairs or return to the past.
+Malcolm Hulke, of course, saw this as far back as 1974 in his rejection of the very idea of a “golden age.”
 But the point remains.
 This is in many ways a triumph of postmodernism.
 The past is a foreign country, accessible only through memory and reconstruction.
 So why not construct the future you want and pretend that it was the past.
 Throw in a patois of genuine social conservatism and you can hijack the rhetorical appeal of conservatism to serve a progress narrative towards whatever future you desire.
 Thus you have the gaudy and contradictory spectacle of the contemporary right’s belief that government shouldn’t interfere with business, only with how people have sex.

 The real problem is that this tactic has proven appallingly difficult to counter.
 Once the right realized that postmodernist tactics could serve their purposes just as well as they could anyone else’s it became very, very difficult to outflank them.
 This sort of trick still describes the right-wing playbook in 2011.
 Language is just a social construct, so why not completely improperly use the word “socialism” to describe Barack Obama’s actually still basically neoliberal economic policies?
 It’ll become what socialism means soon enough anyway.